christinahedges/sparse3d/docs/README.md

 # `sparse3d`

 This package contains implimentations of a class for working with data that looks like a **single large sparse image** containing small regions of **dense data**.
-Really, this is designed for working with astronomical images.
+This is designed for working with astronomical images where we often have many small dense images (e.g. stars) set into a sparse frame (e.g. a large astronomical image).

 ## What is `sparse3D`?